ikfoundation.org

 Promoting Natural & Cultural History

-Even if some of the broadcloth is believed to have been locally produced, the finest qualities were most probably imported particularly from Flanders.
+Even if some of the broadcloth is believed to have been locally produced, the finest qualities were probably imported from Flanders.
 These were often called “sheets” [lakan], yet there also existed various special names depending on when and where the fabrics were made.
 For example: Panni gandauensis in 1286 from Gent in Flanders, lybist grath in 1329 from Lübeck and kolsester in 1467 woven in Colchester in England.
 Fine broadcloth of similar imported origins have been found in excavations in Malmö, but the coarser wadmal occurred in much greater numbers.

 Sources: